tendermint/tendermint/docs/spec/consensus/light-client.md

 *Verification Condition:* We may need a Tendermint invariant stating that if *h2.Header.height = h1.Header.height + 1* then *signers(h2.Commit) \subseteq h1.Header.NextV*.

-*Remark*: The variable *trustlevel* can be used if we believe that relying on one correct validator is not sufficient.
+*Remark*: The variable *trustlevel* can be used if the user believes that relying on one correct validator is not sufficient.
 However, in case of (frequent) changes in the validator set, the higher the *trustlevel* is chosen, the more unlikely it becomes that CheckSupport returns true for non-adjacent headers.

 **Bisection.** The following function uses CheckSupport in a recursion to find intermediate headers that allow to establish a sequence of trust.